huggingface/candle/README.md

 - Backends.
     - Optimized CPU backend with optional MKL support for x86 and Accelerate for macs.
     - CUDA backend for efficiently running on GPUs, multiple GPU distribution via NCCL.
+    - Wgpu backend for execution on the GPU (e.g. if Cuda is not available or in the browser).
     - WASM support, run your models in a browser.
 - Included models.
     - Language Models.